-For the quadrat sites, including all the Level 1-3 sites in the quadrat monitoring units, and using the number of pairs monitored for reproduction (n = 12), the 2017 reproductive rate was 0.50 (Table 4).
-The five-year running average for reproductive rate among quadrat sites is 0.40 (Table 4).
-The core site average reproductive rate is greater than the quadrat site rate, as would be expected given the selection of the core sites based on assumed habitat quality and history of successful reproduction.
+For the quadrat sites, including all the Level 1-3 sites in the quadrat monitoring units, and using the number of pairs monitored for reproduction (n = 18), the 2018 reproductive rate was 0.17 (Table 4).
+The five-year running average for reproductive rate among quadrat sites is 0.44 (Table 4).
+The core site average reproductive rate is typically greater than the quadrat site rate, as would be expected given the selection of the core sites based on assumed habitat quality and history of successful reproduction, although in 2018 the results were the same.